ttacail/isobxr/isobxr/README.md

 <!-- START copy/pasted from isobxr_website install instructions -->
 ### Released version

-The isobxr package (1.0.0) was first released on September 2nd, 2021, on the [CRAN](https://cran.r-project.org/) (Comprehensive R Archive Network) and can be found on its [isobxr CRAN page](https://cran.r-project.org/web/packages/isobxr/index.html).
+The isobxr package is now on the [CRAN](https://cran.r-project.org/) (Comprehensive R Archive Network) and can be found on its [isobxr CRAN page](https://CRAN.R-project.org/package=isobxr).

 It is available as a released package and can be installed directly from CRAN by calling: